 You can pre-order the device starting tonight at 12:01 am Eastern Time at Microsoftstore.com in most launch markets, and at Microsoft retail stores and Best Buy in the United States on 21 May.
 It will be available for purchase in stores and through authorized resellers beginning on June 20th in the US and Canada and, by the end of August, in 26 additional markets including Australia, Austria, Belgium, China, Denmark, Finland, France, Germany, Hong Kong, Ireland, Italy, Japan, Korea, Luxembourg, Malaysia, the Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, Taiwan, Thailand and the United Kingdom.

 We’ll tell you more about this product in the coming weeks, and as Surface Pro 3 and the new accessories arrive in stores, I invite you to check them out.
 I want you to think about the things you do with your current laptop and tablet, and how a single device that is this thin and light and this powerful can help you do more.

 Corporate Vice President – Microsoft Surface

 What's up, I am Erskin.
 I'm an author on this site.
 Other times I'm your resident island nerd, but I prefer to be described as "Tech Savvy and prone to Awesomeness".
-You can catch me enjoying FPS and Fighting games on XBox Live: MaXfReZa
+You can catch me enjoying FPS and Fighting games on XBox, PlayStation, Steam, Origin: MaXfReZa